 In 2016, NAPD received funds for administering a grant from the John & Laura Arnold Foundation that supports workloads advocacy in Louisiana.
 This grant will run through 2017.

 In 2016, NAPD receibved funds through its successful application to the Bureau of Justice Statistics (within the U.S. Department of Justice).
-This application was made in concert with the Urban Institute and the Indigent Defense Research Association.
-It will run through 2017.
+This application was made in partnership with the Urban Institute and the Indigent Defense Research Association.
+It will run through July 2018.

 NAPD is a 501(c)6 organization, as approved by the Internal Revenue Service.
 NAPD sincerely thanks its members, donors, institutional funders, and collaborating partners.